Ganges river dolphin: Reproduction

-The dolphin does not have a specific mating season.
-When a calf is born, 8–12 months after conception, it will stay with its mother for one year.
+The Ganges river dolphin does not have a specific mating season.
+When a calf is born, 8–12 months after conception, it stays with its mother for one year.

 Diet

-Ganges river dolphins use echolocation to find food.
-They eat crustaceans such as prawns and fish including carp, mahseer, and even sharks such as the Ganges shark (Glyphis gangeticus).
-They may also take birds and turtles.
+The Ganges river dolphin finds food through echolocation and feeds on crustaceans such as prawns and fish including carp, mahseer, and even sharks such as the Ganges shark (Glyphis gangeticus).
+It also takes birds and turtles.

-Human interaction
+Threats

+The Ganges river dolphin has been listed as an Endangered species on the IUCN Red List since 1996.
+It is threatened by habitat fragmentation due to reduced dry-season river flows, entanglement in fishing gear and by-catch mortality, targeted hunting, pollution of rivers in proximity to urban areas and intensive agricultural landscapes; it is disturbed by inland navigation and potentially threatened by seismic surveys, oil well blowouts, and the effects of climate change on hydrological dynamics.

-The Ganges River dolphin has been listed as endangered under the IUCN Red List since 1996.
-Human activity has played a large role in the reduction of both their native range and population size.
-The Ganges river dolphin and other freshwater dolphin species have faced declines in population from stressors such as noise pollution, ship traffic, and fishery bycatch.
-Anthropogenic activity like dam construction and hydroelectric power plants also contribute to their endangered status.
-They are also endangered due to pollution and overfishing for oil.
+Human activity has played a large role in the reduction of its native range and population size due to stressors such as noise pollution, ship traffic and fishery bycatch, construction of dams and hydroelectric power plants.
+It is also endangered due to pollution and overfishing for oil.
 Entanglement in fishing nets as bycatch can cause significant damage to local populations, and individuals are taken each year by hunters; their oil and meat are used as a liniment, as an aphrodisiac, and as bait for catfish.
-Poisoning of the water supply from industrial and agricultural chemicals may also have been a contributing factor towards population decline, as these chemicals are biomagnified in the bodies of the dolphins.
-An immediate danger for the species in National Chambal Sanctuary is the decrease in river depth and appearance of sand bars dividing the river course into smaller segments, as irrigation has lowered water levels throughout their range.
+Poisoning of the water supply by industrial and agricultural chemicals may also have been a contributing factor towards population decline, as these chemicals are biomagnified in the bodies of the dolphins.
+An immediate danger in National Chambal Sanctuary is the decrease in river depth and appearance of sand bars dividing the river course into smaller segments.